cssconf/2018.cssconf.eu/contents/copy/cfs/open-until.md

-## Open until January 1, 2018
+## Open until 1 January 2018

-We are inviting the CSS community to submit talks for the upcoming CSSconf EU (June 1st 2018, Berlin).
-This Call for Presentations **closes on Jan 1st**.
+We are inviting the CSS community to submit talks for the upcoming CSSconf EU (1 June 2018, Berlin).
+The Call for Presentations **will close on 1 January 2018**.